Characterizing and Optimizing End-to-End Systems for Private Inference: Abstract

-This paper addresses PI's shortcomings with a detailed characterization of a standard high-performance protocol to build foundational knowledge and intuition in the systems community.
-The characterization pinpoints all sources of inefficiency---compute, communication, and storage.
-A notable aspect of this work is the use of inference request arrival rates rather than studying individual inferences in isolation.
-Prior to this work, and without considering arrival rate, it has been assumed that PI pre-computations can be handled offline and their overheads ignored.
-We show this is not the case.
-The offline costs in PI are so high that they are often incurred online, as there is insufficient downtime to hide pre-compute latency.
-Finally, we leverage insights from our characterization and propose three optimizations to address the computation (layer-parallel HE), communication (wireless slot allocation), and storage (Client-Garbler) overheads leveraging insights from our characterization.
-Compared to the state-of-the-art PI protocol, the optimizations provide a total PI speedup of 1.8$\times$, with the ability to sustain inference requests up to a 2.24$\times$ greater rate.
+This paper addresses PI’s shortcomings with a detailed characterization of a standard high-performance protocol to build foundational knowledge and intuition in the systems community.
+Our characterization pinpoints all sources of inefficiency -- compute, communication, and storage.
+In contrast to prior work, we consider inference request arrival rates rather than studying individual inferences in isolation and we find that the pre-processing phase cannot be ignored and is often incurred online as there is insufficient downtime to hide pre-compute latency.
+Finally, we leverage insights from our characterization and propose three optimizations to address the storage (Client-Garbler), computation (layer-parallel HE), and communication (wireless slot allocation) overheads.
+Compared to the state-of-the-art PI protocol, these optimizations provide a total PI speedup of 1.8 $\times$ with the ability to sustain inference requests up to a 2.24 $\times$ greater rate.
 Looking ahead, we conclude our paper with an analysis of future research innovations and their effects and improvements on PI latency.